Keswick, Cumbria: Churches

 Until 1838, Keswick had no Anglican church within the town boundaries and was part of the widespread parish of Crosthwaite.
 The present parish church, St John's, was designed by Anthony Salvin and consecrated in 1838.
 It is geometrical in style, with pink castle-head ashlar sandstone and a slate roof.
 The church was extended in 1862, 1882 and 1889 by the parish's benefactors the Marshall family; the chancel windows, designed by Henry Holiday, installed in 1879, were taken down and reinstalled when the chancel was extended in 1889.
 St John's became a Grade II* listed building in 1951.
 Keswick's former parish church, St Kentigern's, at Crosthwaite, just outside the town, is also Grade II* listed.
 Dated to at least the 14th century, it is built mainly in the Tudor-Gothic style and was expanded in 1523 and later restored in 1844 by George Gilbert Scott.

 The Quakers had an early meeting house in the town, replaced in 1715 by one at Underskiddaw.
 Protestant dissenters met at a private house from 1705 or before, moving to a chapel in Lake Road in the latter part of the 18th century.
 A Congregational chapel was built in 1858–59.
 The first Wesleyan chapel was built in 1814 in a small yard off Main Street at a cost of £331 10s; the present Methodist church is in Southey Street.
 Since 1928 Roman Catholics in Keswick have been served by Our Lady of the Lakes and St Charles in High Hill.
 A new Quaker meeting house opened in the town in 1994.
 An Eastern Orthodox church was inaugurated in 2007, holding services in Keswick and the nearby village of Braithwaite.

-There are no other religious buildings in Keswick; Muslim worship was accommodated on Fridays in a room at the local council building in Main Street.
-This has since discontinued.
+There are no other religious buildings in Keswick.

 Public houses and hotels

 Keswick's old inns and their successors include many listed buildings, mainly Grade II in designation.
 The George Hotel, stated to be the oldest inn in the town, dates to the 16th century, with the alterations made during the Georgian period still evident.
 The King's Arms Hotel, in the main market square, dates from the early 19th century; it is built from stuccoed stone, with Victorian shop windows on the ground floor.
 The Queen's Hotel in Main Street, a pebbledashed stone building dating from the late 18th century, was renamed "The Inn on the Square" in 2015.
 The Bank Tavern in Main Street and the Dog and Gun public house in Lake Road are both Grade II listed 18th-century buildings.

-The following are the listed buildings in Keswick.
-The listings are graded:
+The following are the listed buildings in Keswick, which are graded: